Repurchase Agreements (Repos)

 Overnight repos are 1 day loans; term repos have terms of greater than 1 day — usually weeks to months.

 The firm that makes the loan for a repo, usually a bank, has a reverse repo position (aka reverse, reversing in, to do repo, to buy collateral), which is simply the opposite side of a repo.
 Hence, for every repo, some party has the reverse repo.

-An open repo (aka open-maturity repo) is a contractual relationship that allows the borrower to borrow funds up to a certain limit, without signing a new contract—somewhat like an open credit arrangement.
-An open repo reduces settlement costs if the repo has to be rolled over.
+An open repo (aka open-maturity repo) is a contractual relationship that allows the borrower to borrow funds up to a certain limit, without signing a new contract — somewhat like an open credit arrangement.
+An open repo reduces settlement costs if the repo must be rolled over.
 However, each party has the right to cancel at any time.
 Open repos also gives the dealer the right of substitution, which allows the substitution of other securities of similar credit quality for the collateral.
 The interest rate on open repos is slightly higher than on overnight repos.

 One of the problems and costs of repos is the delivery of collateral.
 If the lender doesn't take possession of the collateral, then the borrower could borrow more funds using the same collateral, increasing the credit risk for the lender.
 So the lender must take possession to protect its interests, an added cost that the borrower must pay.
 However, for overnight repos, physical delivery would be virtually impossible.
 In these cases, the borrower can set up a custodial account for the lender at a clearing bank.
 While the loan is outstanding, the securities are held in the custodial account for the benefit of the lender.
 When the repo is repaid, then the clearing bank can move the collateral back to the borrower, or to another account for a repo with another lender.
 Since the collateral can be moved by simply adjusting the beneficial owner in the electronic record of the collateral, the delivery is fast and cheap.